databricks/cli/docs/commands.md

 **Note:** You can only add/use the OAuth published application integrations when OAuth enrollment status is enabled.

-### `bricks account published-app-integration create` - Create Published OAuth App Integration.
+### `databricks account published-app-integration create` - Create Published OAuth App Integration.

 Create Published OAuth App Integration.